caoccao/swc4j/docs/tutorials/tutorial_08_deobfuscate.md

 }
 ```

 The implementation might be quite a bit complicated.
-Actually it strictly follows the JavaScript specification, acting as a script execution engine that evaluates the code at AST level.
+Actually, it strictly follows the JavaScript specification, acting as a script execution engine that evaluates the code at AST level.

 Let's run the V1.